lamberta/devkit-doc/api/ui/widget/sliderview.md

 Update the properties and styles of a view.

-### getApp ()
+### getValue ()

 Returns
-:    1. `{ui.Engine}`

-Returns the root application for the view, [GC.app.engine](./appengine.html#singleton-gc.app.engine).
-This is the top-level node of the scene graph, a [ui.Engine](./appengine.html#class-ui.engine) singleton automatically instantiated by the game engine.

-### getSuperview ()

-Returns
-:    1. `{View}` ---Return the view's parent in the scene graph hierarchy.
+:    1. `{number}` ---Return the value

+Get the value, if the increment is `false` then the value can be a floating point value else it's an integer diviseble by the increment.

+### setIncrement (increment)

+Parameters
+:    1. `increment {number}`

+Set the increment, if the increment is `false` then no increment value is applied.

+### setMinValue (minValue)

+Parameters
+:    1. `minValue {number}`

+Set the minimum value, this value should be lower than the maximum value.

+### setMaxValue (maxValue)

+Parameters
+:    1. `maxValue {number}`

+Set the maximum value, this value should be higher than the minimum value.

-### getParents ()
+### setThumbSize (thumbSize)

-Returns
+Parameters
-:    1. `{array}` ---A collection of `View` elements.
+:    1. `thumbSize {number}`

-Returns an array of all parent ancestors of the current view to the root of the scene graph.
+Set the thumb size, the default is based on the size of the view.

-### getSubviews ()
+### setValue (value)

-Returns
+Parameters
-:    1. `{array}` ---A collection of `View` elements.
+:    1. `value {number}`

-Returns an array containing a reference to all of the view's children.
-Since this function has an execution time of *O(n)*, you should store a reference to the array and then iterate:
+Set the value, the value is clamped on the set minimum and maximum value.

 ### \'Change\', callback (value)

 Parameters
 :    1. `value {Number}`

-Fired on a mousedown / touch occurrence. `event` represents the InputEvent which occurred from InputStart occurring. `point` is a point relative to the top-left corner of the view.

-Subscribe to the capture-phase event with `'InputStartCapture'`.
+Fired when the slider is dragged, the minimum or maximum value changed or the increment changed.
+When the increment is set then the value is an integer diviseble by the increment.

 ~~~
 view.on('InputStart', function (event, point) {